jwhitham/Quake-2/README.txt

 Software requirements:

-The benchmark and test require Linux and GCC.
+The benchmark and test require Linux, GNU make and GCC.
 X11 development headers are also required to build a playable version of the game (which will assume a 32-bit colour depth).
 If you don't want to build this, edit "X11_TARGET=" line in the Makefile ("linux" subdirectory).

 The test is not affected by your math library, because the openlibm library is bundled.
-See headless_quake2/openlibm/README.md.
+See headless_quake2/openlibm/README.md or http://openlibm.org/ for details of openlibm.

 Instructions:

 Run "./build.sh" to compile.
-This requires GCC, GNU make, and the X11 header files for your Linux system.
-If you don't have these, try:
-    apt-get install build-essential libxext-dev libx11-dev

 Run one of the following commands to run the benchmark:
     ./benchmark_quake2.sh release amd64     (if you compiled for AMD64)